intel-iot-devkit/how-to-code-samples/ble-scan-bracelet/javascript/README.md

 Alternatively, you can set up the code manually on the Intel® Edison board.

-Clone the **Intel IoT Code Samples** repository to your Intel® Edison board after you establish an SSH connection to it, as follows:
+Clone the **How-To Intel IoT Code Samples** repository to your Intel® Edison board after you establish an SSH connection to it, as follows:

     $ git clone https://github.com/intel-iot-devkit/how-to-code-samples.git